 After initial configuration, your Mission environment (which consists of your input files and framework parameters) can be updated quickly through the Mission settings page.
 See the Galileo Tutorials page for instructions on how to configure a Mission for specific applications.

-Creating a New Mission¶
+Creating a Mission¶

-To create a new Mission in Galileo, go to the Missions tab on the left side of the UI.
+To start a new Mission in Galileo, go to the Missions tab on the left side of the UI.
 There are two ways to create a new mission.
-You can drag and drop a folder from your local hard-drive to the area on the UI that says “Add a Mission” (which will automatically upload the contents of that folder once the configuration step is complete), or you can start a new empty Mission by clicking the “Create a custom mission” button in the upper right.
+You can drag and drop a folder from your local hard-drive to the area on the UI that says “Add a Mission” (which will automatically upload the contents of that folder once the configuration step is complete), or you can start a new empty Mission by clicking the “Create a mission” button in the upper right.

 This will launch the Mission configuration wizard which is covered in the next subsection.
 See the Galileo Tutorials for step-by-step instructions for specific frameworks.